elordis/ti_tools/README.md

 Some of the plots even included a very important stat: drive cost.
 Those cost calculations and realiztion that no one ever builds model ships inspirde creation of this tool.

-The main idea behind it is that when picking a drive player already hase *some* planned scenario for using it, e.g. early interceptor or Alpha-base-busting dreadnought.
+The main idea behind it is that when picking a drive player already has *some* planned scenario for using it, e.g. early interceptor or Alpha-base-busting dreadnought.
 So, when modeling drives you shouldn't try to see how a certain drive performs on a certain ship but rather what kind of ship does drive allow to build (given certain constraints) and how economically effective that will be.